guidance-guarantee-programme/pension_guidance/content/take_whole_pot.md

 </div>
 {::options parse_block_html="true" /}

+## Watch out for scams

+Beware of [pension scams](/scams) contacting you unexpectedly about an investment or business opportunity that you’ve not spoken to them about before.
+You could lose all your money and face tax of up to 55% and extra fees.

 ## Your next steps

 Here are some next steps if you’re interested in taking your whole pot in one go:

+- check with your provider if they offer this option – they may charge you a fee if you move your pension to a provider that does
-- check with your provider if you can take 25% tax free
+- you can take 25% tax free
 - if you want to reinvest the money, talk to a [registered financial adviser](http://www.fca.org.uk/register) first